mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## Tunnel mode

 In the tunnel mode the client requests to tunnel the IP packets to and from to one or more servers via the proxy.
 The Connect-IP request to the proxy establishes such a tunnel and optionally indicates the IP address or IP address range that will be allowed to be forwarded to the client.

 The tunnel mode is indicated by the ":authority" pseudo-header field of the CONNECT-IP request contain the host and listing port of the proxy itself.
 In this mode the proxy just blindly forwards all payload on its external interface without any modification and also forwards all incoming traffic to registered clients as payload within the respective tunneling association.
+That means all incoming traffic, where the destination address matches an by the cliented indicated IP address or range of IP addresses, is forwarded to the client over the tunnel association, except a more specific flow fowarding assocaiation exists where both destination and source IP address as well as any additionally used identifier match (see section {{receiving}}.

 However, a proxy MUST offer this service only for known clients and clients MUST be authenticated during connection establishment.
 The proxy SHOULD inspect the source IP address of the IP packet in the tunnel payload and only forward if the IP address matches a set of lent client IP address.
 Optionally, a proxy also MAY offer this service only for a limited set of target addresses.
-In such a case the proxy SHOULD also inspect the destination IP address and reject packets with unknown destination address with an error message.
+In such a case the proxy SHOULD also inspect the destination IP address of the tunnel payload as well as the sourcse addrress of incoming packets from target servers and reject packets with unknown addresses with an error.

 ## Flow Forwarding mode